-- 24.3 The following restrictions affect the difficulty value of an exercise. - Not more than 3 dismounts will be evaluated for difficulty (but dismounts are not compulsory). - Not more than 3 identical start points will be evaluated for difficulty. - Not more than 3 identical catch positions will be evaluated for difficulty. - Not more than 3 links will be evaluated in one exercise. - 24.4 If more than 3 identical start or catch positions, 3 links or 3 dismounts are performed, only the first 3 will be evaluated for difficulty.
+- 23.3 The following restrictions affect the difficulty value of an exercise. - Not more than 3 dismounts will be evaluated for difficulty (But dismounts are not compulsory). - Not more than 3 horizontal catch positions will be evaluated for difficulty (wrap, cradle...) - Not more than 3 links will be evaluated in one exercise. - Not more than 3 identical start points will be evaluated for difficulty. - Not more than 4 of the identical start points from platform will be evaluated for difficulty. - Not more than 4 elements for difficulty can be performed in a series or in immediate succession. - Not more than 5 landings (dismounts PLUS dynamic elements) on the floor.